ptorrx/DeepC4Pip/README.txt

 5) it is a strongly typed language (each program has at most one type).

-These results have been proven: 1 and 2 together in a strong type soundness theorem (in TSoundnessA.v); 3 (in SReducA.v); 4 (in DetermA.v); 5 (in STypingA.v).
+These results have been proven: 1 and 2 together as a strong type soundness theorem (in TSoundnessA.v), 3 (in SReducA.v), 4 (in DetermA.v), and 5 (in STypingA.v).
 All the proofs are essentially by mutual induction on the typing relation, using a defined mutual induction principle (in TRInductA.v).

-DEC supports Hoare logic reasoning (HoareA.v and THoareA.v contain Hoare logic rules).
+The type soundness theorem, which has been proved constructively, allows in principle the extraction of the return value and the final state for each execution of a program, hence providing an interpreter for the SOS specification.
+The determinism proof makes these specified values formally available without actually computing them.

+DEC supports Hoare logic reasoning, providing valid Hoare logic rules in an untyped form (in HoareA.v) and in a typed one (in THoareA.v).
+The proofs of the auxiliary lemmas (in InvertA.v) used in the logic proofs make use of all of the 1--5 properties.

 DEC has been developed by Paolo Torrini as intermediate language for the translation of Pip to C, and it is currently used by a translator